Ebiroll/qemu_esp32/README.md

 //            115200, serial_hds[0], DEVICE_LITTLE_ENDIAN);
 ```
 However it does not always work.
 You can use qemu to generate reset and it might work sometimes.
+I think that the rom-code and the application uses different interrupts.

+Soon I will add emulation for the other UARTS also.

 ```
 xtensa-softmmu/qemu-system-xtensa -d guest_errors,page,unimp  -cpu esp32 -M esp32 -m 4M  -kernel  ~/esp/qemu_esp32/build/app-template.elf  -S -s > io.txt